 Projected job growth for Nurse Practitioners (NPs)

-NPs coordinate patient care and are responsible for providing primary and specialty healthcare services in certain situations.
+Nurse Practitioners coordinate patient care and are responsible for providing primary and specialty healthcare services in certain situations.
 Like RNs, NPs are in high demand and have been for more than two decades.
-Demand for NPs is expected to increase by 45% between now and 2029, according to the BLS.
+Demand for NPs is expected to increase by 45% from 2020 to 2030, according to the BLS.
 This is faster than the average rate of growth for all other professions during the same period.
 There are several reasons why qualified NPs will be sought-after in the coming years:

 - Increased emphasis on preventative healthcare services